 At AHN, you have access to complete concussion care.
 Our sports medicine physicians, licensed athletic trainers, and physical therapists are experienced in treating concussions.
 We detect symptoms that can be easy to miss, such as mental fog and difficulty concentrating.
 For further management of concussions, we connect you with additional AHN specialists including neurologists for persistent headaches, optometrists for vision therapy and speech therapists.

 Active people and athletes of all playing levels trust our expertise.
 We are the official medical provider for many area high schools as well as for the Pittsburgh Pirates baseball team, Pittsburgh Riverhounds soccer team and are an Official U.S. Olympic Regional Medical Center.
-We use tablet-based technology (the C3 Logix System) as a tool to help with management of concussions on the field and help athletes get timely access to care.
+We use tablet-based technology as a tool to help with management of concussions on the field and help athletes get timely access to care.
 Find out more about athletic trainer services.

 People may experience concussions differently.
 You may not have symptoms right away, or they may come and go.